UBS to sell Austrian wealth business to LGT

 ZURICH, Dec 16 (Reuters) - UBS UBSG.S is selling its domestic Austrian wealth management business to Liechenstein-based private bank LGT, the Swiss banking giant said on Wednesday.

-Terms of the sale of the business, with just under 5 billion euros ($6.09 billion) in managed assets and some 50-60 employees, were not disclosed.
+Terms were not disclosed for selling the business, which has just under 5 billion euros ($6.09 billion) in managed assets and some 60 employees.

+UBS, the world's biggest in wealth management, decided to exit the Austrian domestic business, which primarily serves wealthy and ultra-wealthy clients from two offices in Salzburg and Vienna, because it saw better growth prospects elsewhere.

+"Our domestic wealth management business in Austria has developed well and yielded sustainable profits over the past few years, but our market share remains comparatively small," the bank's Austrian country head, Wolfgang Eisl, said.

 ((brenna.neghaiwi@thomsonreuters.com; +41 58 306 77 35;))